SarderLab/IFTA_segmentation/README.md

 Before segmenting your own whole slides, you will need to:

 1) Configure HAIL (https://github.com/SarderLab/H-AI-L) and its dependencies on your computer that will perform the segmentation
-2) Download the pre-trained model file available at https://buffalo.box.com/s/thlo5vry0ii8sutvke9bmva0gm5aos0e
+2) Download the 3 pre-trained model files available at https://buffalo.box.com/s/thlo5vry0ii8sutvke9bmva0gm5aos0e

 After dependencies are installed, navigate to the directory where you have downloaded the HAIL codes and call the following command: